ezEngine/docs-src/pages/docs/graphics/lighting/directional-light-component.md

 * `LightColor, Intensity`: The color and brightness of the light.

+* `ScreenSpaceShadows`: When enabled, the directional light will additionally use [screen space shadows](dynamic-shadows.md#screen-space-shadows) to produce contact shadows and improve self-shadowing on small objects.
+Requires the `ScreenSpaceShadowPass` to be present in the [render pipeline](../render-pipeline/render-pipeline-passes.md#screen-space-shadow-pass).

 * `NumCascades`: How many shadow cascades to use.
 The more cascades are used, the crisper shadows close to the camera become.
 However, each cascade costs additional performance.

 * `MinShadowRange`: How far from the camera the light should cast shadows.
 A low value means that only objects a short distance away will cast shadows, and objects farther away won't.